Shay Given: Stoke City release former Republic of Ireland goalkeeper

 Phil Bardsley and Geoff Cameron, both 31, have signed new deals.

 Right-back Bardsley has agreed a 12-month extension, while United States defender Cameron has signed a new two-year contract.

-Given played 11 times for the Potters during his two-year spell, six of which came at the start of last season as he deputised for the injured England keeper Jack Butland.
+Given played 11 times for the Potters during his two-year spell, six of which came at the start of last season when he deputised for injured England keeper Jack Butland.

 Professional contracts have been offered to three members of the club's Under-18 squad, including two-time Player of the Year, Thomas Edwards.

 Released (first team): Shay Given